 We generate annual subscription revenues from the deployment of our public safety solution on a per-square-mile basis.
-As of June 30, 2017, we had 75 public safety customers with coverage areas of approximately 480 square miles in 90 cities and municipalities across the United States, including four of the ten largest cities.
-As of June 30, 2017, we had six security customers covering seven higher-education campuses, of which five had their solutions fully deployed.
+As of September 30, 2017, we had 74 public safety customers with coverage areas of approximately 490 square miles in 85 cities and municipalities across the United States and South Africa, including four of the ten largest cities in the United States.
+As of September 30, 2017, we had six security customers covering seven higher-education campuses, of which five customers had their solutions fully deployed on six campuses.